 Lee and Carter have suggested that, in the face of such uncertainty, a prudent choice for future rates of mortality improvement might be to assume a continuation of the average trends experienced over a long historical period.
 Key to this approach is the selection of the "appropriate" historical period to be used in determining the annual projected levels of mortality reduction.
 For many years, Lee and Carter suggested using the period starting with 1900.
-The average rate of mortality improvement for the group aged 65 and older during this period (0.78 percent) is close to the average rate for the intermediate assumptions during the 2011-89 period (0.71 percent).
 More recently, Lee and Carter have suggested a period about half as long, starting with 1950, which would result in somewhat faster projected rates of mortality improvement.
 If a period twice as long were to be used (1800-2000), then the rates of reduction would be substantially less.
 Relative to the entire period of existence of humankind, the twentieth century was a time of exceptionally rapid mortality decline.